-The Diploma provides greater depth and breadth for students specifically considering the Health or Care sectors as future career or HE paths.
+The Diploma provides greater depth and breadth for students specifically considering the Health or Care sectors as future career or university paths.

 All students will study the following units:

-Students on the Technical Diploma (2 A-level equivalent) will also study the following units:
+Students studying the Technical Diploma (2 A-level equivalent) will also learn the following units:

 Methods of Teaching and Learning

 Each unit includes teaching, student research and presentations, coursework writing and practical skills.
-Well-qualified and experienced teachers support and guide the progress of coursework and co-ordinate links with professionals and care settings.
 We strongly advise each student to arrange a regular voluntary placement in a health and social care setting to complement their classroom studies.
 This could be helping with scouts or brownies or supporting in a primary school or serving teas in a care home.
-Students may need to update or apply for a DBS (Data Barring Service) certificate to work or volunteer with vulnerable people, and this may have an additional cost attached.
+Well-qualified and experienced teachers support and guide the progress of coursework and co-ordinate links with professionals and care settings.